dmbarbour/wikilon/docs/ApplicationModel.md

         [{&hidden}{&opaque}{&frozen}]%

-This structure is preserved on export, easy for an optimizer to recognize and handle, and trivially eliminated by simplifiers.
-It is extensible with ad-hoc new attributes (categories, relations, etc.) with no need for runtime semantics.
+This structure is preserved on import/export but trivially eliminated by simplifiers.
+It is extensible with ad-hoc new attributes (categories, relations, deprecation, licensing, decay models, etc.) and has no need for runtime semantics.
 A reverse lookup can find all uses of a token.
 It's voluminous, but space is cheap.
 The main disadvantage is that most other dictionary applications will need to recognize and handle this structure, too.

 Note: These attributes only affect a dictionary optimizer.
 The *frozen* attribute is not a security attribute.
 If a developer wants to modify the definition for a frozen word, he can do so.
 Though, a development environment might require explicitly un-freezing the word to modify its behavior.